annevk/html-cross-origin-objects/README.md

+# THIS DOCUMENT IS OBSOLETE

+Please see https://github.com/whatwg/html/pull/638 instead or the HTML Standard if that PR is merged.

 # Implement IDL's "perform a security check"

 When perform a security check is invoked, with a _platformObject_, _realm_, _identifier_, and _type_, run these steps: